ayohana/read-my-brain/README.md

   - [ ] Configure Azure/back end CORS settings to only allow Read My Brain (one application) to access it.
   - [ ] Share the application by posting in a nursing forum.
   - [ ] Application offers light and dark mode.
+  - [ ] Add a blinking text cursor to text editor.
   - [ ] Use Redux in case the application's scale of state gets very large.
   - [ ] Apply Swagger API or add Views to API for http routes documentation.
   - [ ] The API can translate the vice versa (from layman’s terms to nursing jargons).